Recognising your skills

 Making Your Skills Visible

-Successful job hunting requires not only knowledge and skills in the field, but also the ability to present your expertise clearly and convincingly.
-Employers often look for applicants who can describe in concrete terms how they have utilized their skills and what kind of results they have achieved.
-It is essential to recognize your own strengths and experiences and be able to communicate them clearly, whether in your resume, cover letter, or job interview.
-This will set you apart from the crowd and show how you can bring value to your future employer.
+Successful job hunting requires not only knowledge and skills in your field, but also the ability to present your expertise clearly and convincingly – in your CV, cover letter and interviews.
+Employers are looking for applicants who can describe concretely how they have used their skills and what kinds of results they have achieved.
+This is how you stand out and show the value you can bring to a future employer.

-Employers appreciate clear and accurate information about what you can do and what you can bring to the organization.
-In order to present your skills in a way that interests the employer, you need to:
+Employers appreciate clear and precise information about what you can do and what you can bring to the organisation.
+To present your skills in a way that interests employers, you need to:

-Formulate your message so that you communicate aspects of your skills that are of interest to the employer.
+- tailor your message so that you highlight the aspects of your skills that matter most to that employer

-When considering career options that are right for you, it is very helpful to have thought extensively about your own skills.
-Once you recognize what you know, what your strengths are as an employee, and what you want to learn more about, you can compare your skills to the skills required in the field, different career paths, and consider what kind of role would suit you.
+When you are considering which career options might suit you, it helps to have thought deeply about your own skills.
+Once you recognise what you know, what your strengths are as an employee, and what you want to learn more about, you can compare your skills to those required in your field and in different roles, and consider what kind of position would fit you.

-If you want to practise how to describe your recognised skills more fluently and express them more effectively when applying for jobs, take a look at the exercises in the Talking about your skills section.
+If you want to practise how to describe your recognised skills more fluently and effectively in job search, you can explore the exercises in the Talking about your skills section.

-You need to be able to describe your skills in many situations in working life.
-Being able to articulate your own skills is essential, especially when looking for a job, but it also helps you advance in your career and in teamwork when you can talk about your skills and career aspirations in an interesting and concise manner.
+In working life, you need to be able to describe your skills in many situations.
+Being able to articulate your skills is essential when looking for work, but it also helps you move forward in your career and in teamwork when you can talk about your skills and career aspirations clearly and engagingly.
 Making your skills visible takes practice, but this skill grows with experience.

-Returning to your skills profile and updating it will further strengthen your self-awareness.
-Your professional profile will gradually become clearer.
+Returning to your skills profile and updating it from time to time will further strengthen your self-awareness.
+Over time, your professional profile will become clearer.

 - My most important professional skills